han-lab-wustl/han-lab/README.md

 Project-specific and general scripts from Han Lab @ WUSTL

-**For a lot of analysis scripts involving pyramidal cells, you will need to add the entire directory to path in MATLAB**
+**For a lot of analysis scripts involving pyramidal cells, you will need to add the entire directory as well as the directory of 'han-lab-archive' to path in MATLAB.
+This is being updated to allow depreciation of han-lab-archive scripts**

 ## behavior_analysis